History

 Throughout the curriculum, pupils continue to develop an understanding of the world around them to enable them to be educated citizens.
 We explore key themes such as equality and civil rights, suffrage, power and democracy, and the issues facing people of both the past and present.
 Teachers regularly make links to current events and use these references within their lessons to investigate how far society has progressed from the events and issues of the past.

 It is the aim of all staff to increase awareness of the events that has shaped their own identities and the communities that they are citizens of.
 As a department we offer a range of opportunities to bring History to life.
-We endeavour to provide an array of trips and visits, including visits to Berlin, the Battlefields of Franceand Germany, and the Medical Museum in Leeds.
-We also regularly invite guest speakers, including Holocaust survivors, to enrich student understanding of the events and issues of the past.
+We endeavour to provide an array of trips and visits, including visits to the Battlefields of France and Germany, Beamish and the Medical Museum in Leeds.
+We also invite guest speakers, including Holocaust survivors, to enrich student understanding of the events and issues of the past.

 The History curriculum enables students to develop an array of employability skills including analysis, verbal and written communication, problem-solving and independent research.
 Staff within the department embed opportunities within their lessons to discuss the jobs and/or employability skills linked to History.